turikhay/MapModCompanion/README.md

 2. Put each file into the corresponding plugins folder
 3. That's it.
 No configuration is required.
 You can restart your servers now.

-⚠️ **NOTE** Spigot plugin can be used without BungeeCord counterpart, but it's highly recommended to install plugins on both sides.
-On the contrary, BungeeCord plugin is useless if you don't install Spigot plugin on downstream servers.
+⚠️ **NOTE** Spigot plugin can be used without BungeeCord/Velocity counterpart, but it's highly recommended to install plugins on both sides.
+On the contrary, BungeeCord/Velocity plugin is useless if you don't install Spigot plugin on downstream servers.

 ## Configuration
 The configuration file is stored at `plugins/MapModCompanion/config.yml` for both Spigot and BungeeCord.
+Velocity uses `plugins/mapmodcompanion/config.toml`.

-The file reloads automatically if it's modified.
+The configuration file reloads automatically if it's modified.

 ## Alternatives
 - If you're running Forge or Fabric server, just install the map mod on your server: this will unlock all its